jedt/spark_plug/README.markdown

 - You should see the dashboard now with a logout link.

 - To test the registration form just click the Not registerd yet?
 Click here link.

+- to override the plugin views such as the login and registration pages.
+Put the following in your app/view/ folder.

+	`plugins/spark_plug/users/login.ctp`
+	`plugins/spark_plug/users/register.ctp`